wesleyvicthor/blog/how-this-works.md

 some statically blog tool like Jenkyll or Hugo.
 As a core software Engineer, and a passion to craft I chose the not so straight forward path and a more laborious one.

-This site is a tiny golang application whose you can find <a target="_blank" href="https://github.com/wesleyvicthor/blog">here</a>, the content is served from an AWS EC2 Micro instance.
+This site is a tiny golang application whose you can find https://github.com/wesleyvicthor/blog, the content is served from an AWS EC2 Micro instance.
 It has only 1GB of RAM and something more than this of storage — which I do not use.
 The posts were supposed to be fetched from S3, maybe soon...
 It uses PureCSS and Microdata Schema for structuring its information.